dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5327 (Important)

-**Changing query from Cancelled to Wrong Provider doubles query**
+**Changing query from Canceled to Wrong Provider doubles query**

-When using the "Change Physician" option on an open query a query is created as expected, but when reopening the query and changing the cancelled reason to "Wrong Provider" a second query was resent.
+When using the "Change Physician" option on an open query a query is created as expected, but when reopening the query and changing the canceled reason to "Wrong Provider" a second query was resent.
 To prevent this, there is now a dropdown on the Change Physician button that will drop down the cancel reasons.
 Clicking Send New Query will send the query to the new physician and close the query to the incorrect one.
-If a user then reopens that cancelled query and changes the cancel reason at the bottom, an additional query will not be sent.
+If a user then reopens that canceled query and changes the cancel reason at the bottom, an additional query will not be sent.

 ### CACTWO-5328 (Enhancement)